Bourbon Food Pairing 101 Header

 One-hundred-proof and higher whiskies bring real excitement to pairings through their bold flavors.
 Pairing smoked brisket with high-proof rye or rye bourbon will change your life.
 (Brisket and Knob Creek Single Barrel Rye [115 proof] may be my favorite.)
 Another preferred pairing is one created by Kelly Ramsey, the chocolatier at Art Eatables in Louisville.
 A regular pairing colleague, she convinced me to combine a small piece of mild bleu cheese smashed onto a piece of milk chocolate and wash it down with Michter’s 83.4 proof American Whiskey.
 Pure magic!

 I once tried bourbon with spicy chicharrones, and it set my mouth on fire.
-Jalapeno and habanero peppers … don’t be masochist.
+Jalapeno and habanero peppers … don’t be a masochist.
 It’s a bad look.

 Many new ideas I’ve had for new pairings came from pouring an ounce or so of whiskey—rye, bourbon, Scotch—bringing it to the table and sipping it throughout dinner.
 Another good way is to have whiskey handy when you’re pulling anything out of the smoker or off the grill.
 That’s some tasty nibblin’ there!